 The Annual Horse Roundup at Sauðárkrókúr

-Most of Iceland’s horses spend their time wild and free in the highlands, instead of on farms.
-Like sheep, they roam at their own whim, with neither supervision nor control, able to graze wherever they choose.
+Most of Iceland’s horses spend their time free in the highlands, instead of on farms.
+Like sheep, they roam at their whim, with neither supervision nor control, able to graze wherever they choose.
 But once a year, toward the end of summer, they’re brought down from the mountains.

 We happened to be in Sauðárkrókúr during this year’s roundup, which sees a group of farmers recruit their friends, neighbors, and even some courageous tourists to hop into the saddle and gallop off into the vast highlands.
 Their mission: locate and herd every horse in the area to a corral set up outside town.

-Jürgen and I didn’t participate in the round-up, which was fortunate for everyone involved: the farmers we’d have slowed down, the horses we’d have lost, and especially ourselves, who we’d probably have crippled.
-But we got into position near the corral to watch the team come down off the mountain, with a huge herd of wild horses running ahead of them.
+Jürgen and I didn’t participate in the round-up, which was fortunate for everyone involved.
+The farmers, we’d have slowed down; the horses, we’d have lost; and ourselves, we’d probably have crippled.
+But we got into position near the corral to watch the team come down off the mountain, with a huge herd of horses running ahead of them.